-- The risk of microbial keratitis has been shown to be greater among users of extended wear contact lenses than among users of daily wear contact lenses Some researchers believe that these complications are caused by one or more of the following: a weakening of the cornea's resistance to infections, particularly during a closed-eye condition, as a result of hypoxia; an eye environment which is somewhat more conducive to the growth of bacteria and other microorganisms, particularly when a regular periodic lens remova and disinfecting or disposal schedule has not been adhered to by the patient: improper lens disinfection or cleaning by the patient; contamination of lens care products; poor personal hygiene by the patient; patient unsuitability to the particular lens or wearing schedule; accumulation of lens deposits; damage to the lens; improper fitting; length of wearing time; and the presence of ocular debris or environmental contaminants. - While the great majority of patients successfully wear contact lenses, extended wear of lenses also is reported to be associated with a higher incidence and degree of epithelial microcysts and infiltrates, and endothelial polymegathism, which require consideration of discontinuation or restriction of extended wear.
-The epithelial conditions are reversible upon discontinuation of extended wear.
+- The risk of microbial keratitis has been shown to be greater among users of extended wear contact lenses than among users of daily wear contact lenses.
+The risk among extended wear lens users increases with the number of consecutive days that the lenses are worn between removals, beginning with the first overnight use - Some researchers believe that these complications are caused by one or more of the following: a weakening of the cornea's resistance to infections, particularly during a closed-eye condition, as a result of hypoxia; an eye environment which is somewhat more conducive to the growth of bacteria and other microorganisms, particularly when a regular periodic lens removal and disinfecting or disposal schedule has not been adhered to by the patient; improper lens disinfection or cleaning by the patient; contamination of lens care products; poor personal hygiene by the patient; patient unsuitability to the particular lens or wearing schedule; accumulation of lens deposits; damage to the lens; improper fitting; length of wearing time; and the presence of ocular debris or environmental contaminants.

-The long term risk of microbial keratitis has not been determined for this lens.
-A post-approval study with average follow-up of 15 months has been

-The reversibility of endothelial effects of contact lens wear has not been conclusively established.
-As a result, practitioners' views of extended wearing times vary from not prescribing extended wear at all to prescribing flexible wearing times from occasional overnight wear to prescribing extended wearing periods from 1 to 30 days with specified intervals of no lens wear for certain patients, with follow-up visits, and with proper care regimen.

-If a patient experiences eye discomfort, excessive tearing, vision changes, or redness of the eye, the patient should be instructed to immediately remove lenses and promptly contact his or her eye care practitioner.
+- While the great majority of patients successfully wear contact lenses, extended wea of lenses also is reported to be associated with a higher incidence and degree of epithelial microcysts and infiltrates, and endothelial polymegathism, which require consideration of discontinuation or restriction of extended wear.
+The epithelial conditions are reversible upon discontinuation of extended wear - The risk of microbial keratitis has not been determined for this lens.
+A post-approval study with average follow-up of 15 months has been completed. - The reversibility of endothelial effects of contact lens wear has not been conclusively established.
+As a result, professionals' views of extended wearing times vary from not prescribing extended wear at all to prescribing flexible wearing times from occasional overnight wear to prescribing extended wearing periods from 1 to 30 days with specified intervals of no lens wear for certain patients, with follow-up visits, and with proper care regimen - If a patient experiences eye discomfort, excessive tearing, vision changes, or redness of the eye, the patient should be instructed to immediately remove lenses and promptly contact his or her eye care practitioner.